 The Pescatarian Diet

-I don’t include them in the vegetarian diet because they actually eat flesh: fish.
+I don’t include them in the vegetarian diet because they actually eat fish.
 They also sometimes allow eggs in their diet.
 Meat and poultry remain off-limit.

 The Omnivore Diet

 People that eat it all.
 Actually most people.